arojunior/react-hooks-composition-proposal/README.md

 ```

+What do you think about it?
 Feel free to open issues and discuss about this approach.